gcsescience.com 14 gcsescience.com

 Cavity wall

-insulation involves filling the gap with a polymer foam.
+insulation fills the air gap with a polymer foam.

-The foam is a type of plastic material which has air trapped inside
+The foam is a type of plastic material that has air trapped inside

 it.